 The Historic Preservation Commission is responsible for the approval or disapproval of proposed changes to historic properties designated under this local law.
-No person shall carry out any alteration, restoration, reconstruction, demolition, new construction, or relocation of a designated local landmark or property within a designated historic district without first obtaining a certificate of appropriateness that authorizes such work.
-Nothing in this Historic Preservation Law shall preclude the applicable and appropriate review and approval that may be required by any other Village boards or commissions for any activities or actions.
+No person shall carry out any alteration, restoration, reconstruction, demolition, new construction, or relocation of a designated historic landmark or property within a designated historic district without first obtaining a certificate of appropriateness that authorizes such work.